Dr John Matthews' – Programme Lead for BA (Hons) and MA Acting – first professional role came in a BBC drama while at school in South Wales.

 This is a show where the solo actor performs lines they have never heard before, which are relayed to him or her live as they perform.

 It was so exciting, especially because a lot of my students were in the audience – you really have to put your money where your mouth is then.

 What does studying acting, theatre and performance in 2020 look like?
 How does Plymouth lead the way?

 The collaboration with Theatre Royal Plymouth is totally unique.
 This gives our students the best of both worlds and access to leading research, teaching and creative practice.

-This collaboration makes the Conservatoire really innovative and allows us to get on board with the latest developments in theatre as they are happening.
+This partnership makes the University of Plymouth really innovative and allows us to get on board with the latest developments in theatre as they are happening.

 Training at Plymouth in 2020 looks like training will look like everywhere in 2030 – inclusive, accessible and progressive.

 Can you tell us a little bit about your areas of research expertise and the relationship between acting and training with the philosophy of performance?